WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

-To contribute Issues or Errors found using application please create a `New issue` under repository `Issues` tab but not until after next release.

 Current release is fluid until after Ground Hog day.

+No need to report issues until after next release.

+To contribute Issues or Errors found using application please create a `New issue` under repository `Issues` tab.

 To contribute Ideas or Comments please create a `New discussion` under repository `Discussions` tab.